jpinsent/portfolio/resume.md

 *Meadowvale Secondary School – Mississauga, ON*

 <h4 class="resume">Employment</h4>
+**Associate Developer**
+*Jan 2018 - Aug 2018*
+*Motive Studios (EA Montreal) - Montreal, QB*
+- Worked on the engine team for an unnanounced title
+- Became familiarized with internal AAA development tools
+- Used C++ and C# to develop an automated test that collected in-game performance telemetry
+- Wrote Python scripts to upload performance data into Elasticsearch mappings
+- Used JavaScript and an ASP.NET framework to develop, deploy, and maintain a heatmap visualization of the performance telemetry
+- Worked closely with Quality Engineering and Deployment & Release Engineering teams

 **Teaching Assistant**
 *University of Guelph – Guelph, ON*
 *Sept.
 2017 – Present*